RandomSearch18/a-level-project/docs/readme.md

 ###### Tags only for walking along roads

 - If `lanes=*` is above or equal to 2, we should add a large penalty, as it would feel dangerous to walk along a road with multiple lanes of car traffic
+- `shoulder=yes` (or another truthy value) suggests that the road might be a bit easier and safer to walk along
+  - e.g. Part of the A22 through East Grinstead is tagged as `shoulder=yes` and `sidewalk=no`

 ###### Tags for names and references